 What if I don’t apply design patterns?

-For a start, the world won’t end.
+For a start, the world will not end.
 However, design patterns exist for a reason, they exist because developers regularly come across the same type of problem over and over again, how do you make a system testable, how to you make a system easy to understand, how to you make a system easy to be maintained and expanded upon.
-How do you make it easy for parts of a system to be replaced, or how do you make it easy for a system to switch from an SQL datasource to a NOSQL datasource with little change to the business layer?
-Design patterns go some way to help answering these questions, and some questions you’ve probably not asked yet, questions that may only arise at a later date.
+How do you make it easy for parts of a system to be replaced, or how do you make it easy for a system to switch from an SQL data source to a NOSQL data source with little change to the business layer?
+Design patterns go some way to help to answer these questions, and some questions you’ve probably not asked yet, questions that may only arise at a later date.

-In the next part of this series we’ll take about the Strategy Pattern.
+In the next part of this series we will take about the Strategy Pattern.